benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 ## Clear the events cache

 [Laravel's automatic event discovery](https://laravel.com/docs/9.x/events#event-discovery) is beneficial.
 You don't need to register listeners manually anymore thanks to this tiny change you can make in your EventServiceProvider.
-Once you're into production, you can cache every implicit listener.
+Once you're into production, you can cache every implicit listener with `php artisan event:cache`.

 ```php
 …